tricorder-observability/helm-charts/README.md

 If you want to use more ingress features, such as TLS termination, please follow this [documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/) to write ingress configuration.

+## Caveats

+**WARNING** Do not install multiple Starship releases in multiple namespaces.
+That won't work because of system limitations.
+If you accidentally did that, follow the [uninstall](#uninstall) instructions to remove all artifacts and reinstall.

+**WARNING** Do not install multiple releases in the same namespace.

+**WARNING:** This project is currently in active development.
+Consider this a technical preview only.

 ## Data Retention